nicola-lunghi/PySwitch/README.md

     # for example (Colors.GREEN, Colors.YELLOW, Colors.RED)
     "backColor": (30, 30, 30),

-    # Corner radius for the background (optional: default is 0).
-    # Should be used sparingly because it takes a lot of memory!
-    "cornerRadius": 0,

     # Ouline stroke (optional, default is 0).
 Width of the
-    # optional outline
+    # optional outline.
+The outline is only "faked" for sake of memory
+    # usage (just the background is reduced in size)
     "stroke":

     # Initial text (default is None).